DjanQuiltDB/djanquiltdb/docs/modules/commands/purge_shard_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The default behaviour is to use Django's ``django.contrib.admin.utils.NestedObjects`` collector to collect data, but
 this collector doesn't follow ``on_delete=SET_NULL`` relations.
 If this option is passed, the
-``sharding.collector.SimpleCollector`` is used which does follow these relations.
+``djanquiltdb.collector.SimpleCollector`` is used which does follow these relations.

 ``--verbosity``
 ~~~~~~~~~~~~~~~~~~~~~~~